 One of our favorite questions to ask new clients is, “When is the last time you sat on the floor ON PURPOSE?”

-If you are not getting yourself on and off the floor on a daily basis, you are missing out on a huge opportunity to maintain your strength and range of motion as you age.
+If you aren't doing this daily basis, you are actually missing out on a huge opportunity to maintain your strength and range of motion as you age.
 Getting yourself safely onto the floor takes your knees and hips through a greater range of motion than sitting in a chair.